kennedn/pico-projects/dht22/README.md

 ## Instructions
 The example contains a subset of the possible commands accepted by the display, for a full list you should search out the HD44780U data sheet.

-## Known Issues

-Writing out the `Clear display` command  will **stall the display**.
-For whatever reason the display, at least in my case, will report a constant busy state, stalling the program.
-This can be worked around by issuing a `Return home` command instead and being careful to clear the display of residual characters when required.